 The system checks the number of COD RTU licenses against the number of COD CPUs in use.
 If the license removal will result in an insufficient number of COD RTU licenses with respect to the CPU in use, the system does not delete the license key from the COD RTU license database.
 If you still want to delete the COD RTU license key, you must reduce the number of COD CPUs in use.
-Power off the appropriate number of domains or disconnect the appropriate number of boards.
+Power off the appropriate number of domains or disconnect the appropriate number of the eXtended System Boards (XSBs).